Allison Okamura

 A high-resolution picture is here.

+You can read more about Allison’s interests and career philosophy here.
 Also, you can find out more than you ever wanted to know about Allison's early research history in this oral interview from the IEEE Engineering and Technology History project.

 Research